cristianrcv/personal-website/content/es/publication/2021-04-23-Guidance-Nature/index.md

 - Josep M. Mercader
 - David Torrents

-date: "2020-06-01T00:00:00Z"
+date: "2021-04-23T00:00:00Z"
-doi: ""
+doi: "10.1038/s41467-021-21952-4"

 # Schedule page publish date (NOT publication's date).
-publishDate: "2020-06-01T00:00:00Z"
+publishDate: "2021-04-23T00:00:00Z"

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["3"]
+publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "BioRxiv"
+publication: "Nature Communications"
-publication_short: "BioRxiv"
+publication_short: "NatureComm"

-abstract: "Genome-wide association studies (GWAS) are not fully comprehensive as current strategies typically test only the additive model, exclude the X chromosome, and use only one reference panel for genotype imputation.
-We implemented an extensive GWAS strategy, GUIDANCE, which improves genotype imputation by using multiple reference panels, includes the analysis of the X chromosome and non-additive models to test for association.
-We applied this methodology to 62,281 subjects across 22 age-related diseases and identified 94 genome-wide associated loci, including 26 previously unreported.
-We observed that 27.6% of the 94 loci would be missed if we only used standard imputation strategies and only tested the additive model.
-Among the new findings, we identified three novel low-frequency recessive variants with odds ratios larger than 4, which would need at least a three-fold larger sample size to be detected under the additive model.
+abstract: "Genome-wide association studies (GWAS) are not fully comprehensive, as current strategies typically test only the additive model, exclude the X chromosome, and use only one reference panel for genotype imputation.
+We implement an extensive GWAS strategy, GUIDANCE, which improves genotype imputation by using multiple reference panels and includes the analysis of the X chromosome and non-additive models to test for association.
+We apply this methodology to 62,281 subjects across 22 age-related diseases and identify 94 genome-wide associated loci, including 26 previously unreported.
+Moreover, we observe that 27.7% of the 94 loci are missed if we use standard imputation strategies with a single reference panel, such as HRC, and only test the additive model.
+Among the new findings, we identify three novel low-frequency recessive variants with odds ratios larger than 4, which need at least a three-fold larger sample size to be detected under the additive model.
 This study highlights the benefits of applying innovative strategies to better uncover the genetic architecture of complex diseases."

 # Summary.
 An optional shortened abstract.
 summary: